oohicksyoo/RPG-Project/README.md

     - macos
     - windows
   - third-party

-### Linking the Engine Submodule
+### Submodules
-Perform a standard addition of a submodule in the project folder under the folder project/code/engine/ placing the contents of the repo into the engine folder itself.
-This gives us seperation between engine and game code while compiling it all together still.
+Included in the template files is a **.gitmodules** file which will link the [RPG-Engine](https://github.com/oohicksyoo/RPG-Engine) & [RPG-Editor](https://github.com/oohicksyoo/RPG-Editor) repos to the project.
+These files are located under the **project/code/engine/** & **project/code/editor/**.
+This gives us seperation between engine, editor and game code while still being able to compile it all together still.

-### Linking the Editor Submodule
-Perform a standard addition of a submodule in the project folder under the folder project/code/editor/ placing the contents of the repo into the editor folder itself.
-This allows us during release builds to exclude any code specific to the editor and or items needed by the editor system.

 ### Windows Setup
 After running the setup.ps1 on Windows you will need to download the Vulkan SDK manually and install the files to the project/third-party/vulkan-windows